OneHoax/data_engineering/README.md

 **Gym Platform** [[GitHub](https://github.com/OneHoax/gym_platform)]:

 Developed a fully responsive Single-Page-Webapp that works as a platform to deliver instructional content on physical training and nutrition; it uses vue.js + materialize for the front end and node.js + firebase for the back end (authorization and deployment).
-It supports registering and logging-in/out.
+It supports registering and logging in/out.

 ## Professional Experiences